 Discipline: Graphic Design, Visual Design

-Timeline: 1 Week each invite
+Timeline: 1 Week each invite, with a few iterations/changes after feedback

 Technology: Adobe Creative Suite

-Association: Requests from friends
+Association: Personal requests from friends and family

 These invitations are casual invitations that can be designed and printed in simple 2D.
 Creating invitations with extensions, fancy props, book style, etc are limited by the printer/press chosen to bulk-print these invitations, and hence my preference lies in 2D with the messaging being effective.